 When & Where: September 16-18; Waterfront Music Pavilion, Camden

 The Scoop: For 28 years, this festival has delivered on its promise to host artists old and new.
-An eclectic lineup is performing on two stages, giving listeners a chance to hear established acts and up-and-comers.
+An eclectic lineup is performing on two stages, giving listeners a chance to hear established acts as well as up-and-comers.

 Who’s Playing: The War on Drugs, Nathaniel Rateliff & the Night Sweats, Patti Smith & Her Band, The Revivalists, Geese, and Snacktime are headlining.

 Pro Tip: Can’t make it?
 Check out xpnfest.org/watch to jam out to high-quality recordings of the live performances. —FS

 When & Where: September 17; Morristown Green, Morristown

 The Scoop: Fans of all ages are welcome at the 11th annual gathering, which is located in the center of historic Morristown.
 This year’s festival pays tribute to two of its founders, Linda Smith and Michael Fabrizio, who passed away in 2021.

 Who’s Playing: The festival features world-renowned jazz artists in the afternoon and blues stars in the evening.